 Fattoria Moncucchetto, Lugano, Ticino — This viticultural green-space is located within the city limits of Lugano.
-Its striking winery is designed by Ticino native and world-renown architect Mario Botta.
+Its striking winery is designed by Ticino native and world-renowned architect Mario Botta.
 He makes stunning use of the gneiss underlayment by artfully exposing a large piece of it within the chai.

 The home vineyard surrounds the winery with a gorgeous south-southwest exposure.
-Another, newer parcel is located in the village of Agra on the famed Collina d’Oro adjacent to the western lobe of Lake Lugano.
-The L’Arco cuvée comes from a newer still parcel in the village of Bioggio which basks in the warmer temperatures created by a natural amphitheater setting.
+A new parcel is located in the village of Agra on the famed Collina d’Oro adjacent to the western lobe of Lake Lugano.
+The L’Arco cuvée comes from another new parcel in the village of Bioggio which basks in the warmer temperatures created by a natural amphitheater setting.

 These are elegant, restrained Merlots with plenty of crunchy acidity and fine aromatics.

 2017 Merlot, “L’Arco”, Ticino: (Stainless steel) Ruby in color.
 Clean, sour cherry nose is pleasant, if a bit simple.
 The palate offers the same clean, balanced character without a lot of depth.
 This is a nice, basic Merlot that is somewhat reminiscent of Sangiovese.

 2016 Merlot, “Riserva”, Ticino: (Twenty-two months in oak) Dark garnet in color.
 Much more depth with chocolate-covered cherries and an espresso seam.
 This is deep with dark cherries and juicy plums on the palate mingling with new oak.
 Displays an almost chocolate syrup texture with a burnt orange peel bite.
 Assertive tannins to finish.
 A very distinctive and memorable Merlot.